Boynton Beach Family & Divorce Attorney

 Q. What is a parenting plan?

-A. A parenting plan is a legal document in the form of an agreement between parents to address children’s issues.
+A. A parenting plan is a legal document in the form of an agreement or court ordered plan addressing all child and co-parenting related issues..
 A parenting plan is required to be filed with the court in cases of dissolution of marriage when minor children are involved.

 Q. Can I get alimony if I’m married for a short period of time?

-A. Yes.
+A. This requires an in depth look at the facts of your case.
 Alimony is based on one party’s need for alimony and the other party’s ability to pay.
 The Florida alimony statute provides guidelines to classify marriages according to their duration as short, moderate, or long-term.
 Various forms of alimony exist, and some may be more appropriate than others depending on the length of the marriage.
 But for alimony to be considered, there must first be a showing of need and ability.

 Q. What is a QDRO?

 A. QDRO stands for Qualified Domestic Relations Order.
-If you or your spouse has a pension plan or retirement account like a 401(k), profit-sharing plan or employee stock ownership plan, chances are that at least a portion of that plan constitutes marital property subject to equitable distribution.
-If the plan is governed by a federal law called ERISA, then the plan administrator will have to see a QDRO before the administrator can lawfully distribute payments to someone besides the employee.
+If you or your spouse has a pension plan or retirement account like a 401(k), profit-sharing plan governed by the federal law called ERISA, then the plan administrator will usually require a QDRO to lawfully distribute payments to someone besides the employee.
 We can help you determine if a QDRO will be required in your divorce and ensure that a QDRO is properly drafted when necessary.

 Q. Does a father have rights if the parents weren’t married when the child was born, but the father is listed on the child’s birth certificate?